erdoukki/lede-insomnia/README.md

 # LEDE Latest Stable build with latest NodeJs 9, eduperez/mwlwifi_LEDE's WIFI driver, latest Redis 4 stable, MariaDB 5.5

-... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and D-Link DIR860l B1 is already built, but based on the READMEs, you can built a new one easy.
+... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.

 ### The packages that are pre-built in all ```insomnia``` firmwares
 * luci-mod-admin-full